awsdocs/amazon-comprehend-developer-guide/doc_source/how-class-run.md

 ```

 **Note**
-For more information about the asynchronous analysis job format, see [Asynchronous Batch Processing](how-async.md)
+For more information about the asynchronous analysis job format, see [Asynchronous batch processing](concepts-processing-modes.md#how-async)